shopsys/shopsys/upgrade/UPGRADE-v9.1.1-dev.md

 - fix smoke test for a new product for first domain on https ([#2214](https://github.com/shopsys/shopsys/pull/2214))
     - see #project-base-diff to update your project

+- Frontend API: add test for creating order with no product ([#2221](https://github.com/shopsys/shopsys/pull/2221))
+    - see #project-base-diff to update your project